Understanding Labor Law Compliance: What Needs Filing with Central vs. State Government?

 Ashokmore

-There are two labor officers: (1) State Govt.
-Labor Officer and (2) Labor Enforcement Officer (Central).
-The Labor Enforcement Officer (Central) can visit government sector industries such as Refineries, IOCL, BPCL, HPCL, GAIL, etc.
+There are two labor officers: (1) State Government Labor Officer and (2) Labor Enforcement Officer (Central).
+The Labor Enforcement Officer (Central) can visit government sector industries such as refineries, IOCL, BPCL, HPCL, GAIL, etc.

-Compliance in Central is the same; only the form numbers are different, such as:
+Compliance in the central government is the same; only the form numbers are different, such as:

 Regards,